 - Super Absorbent Polymer - You will be hard-pressed to find any disposable diaper, even a green diaper, without Super Absorbent polymer (SAP).
 If that is your desire, the only functional option may be cloth diapers.
 However, we have been unable to find any evidence-based literature to suggest SAP use in disposable diapers is harmful.
 Even BAMBO Nature, winner of the coveted Nordic Swan Eco-label, uses SAP (in their "mix of wheat starch and acrylic polymers which do not contain phthalates").

 - Consider Cloth Diapers - without a doubt, cloth diapers are better than ever before, and represent a superior choice for eco-health metrics.
 They cost much less, reduce environmental impact, come in colorful, cute patterns, and do not contain materials that leave us anxious.
 What's more, modern cloth diapers are a lot easier to work with than the ones your parents might have used.
-See our comprehensive review of The Best Cloth Diapers.
+See our comprehensive review titled, The Search for the Best Cloth Diapers for more information.

 Price per Diaper Estimates